-165 Our approach scales well with model complexity and size, allowing us to deal robustly with real-166 life CAD models and their complex ridges/corners arrangements, which we believe is a significant 167 achievement in the context of hexahedral meshing.
-Our technique possesses theoretical guarantees 168 and has been applied successfully to the 114 CAD models of the MAMBO dataset (§5.1), with 169 detailed figures and statistics available in the supplemental material.
-The implementation of the 170 integer solver (based on the library Gecode [Schulte et al. 2006]) is available in the supplementary 171 material, and the complete implementation of our work is open-source and available 3 in the Gmsh 172 [Geuzaine and Remacle 2009] git repository.
-173
+Our approach scales well with model complexity and size, allowing us to deal robustly with reallife CAD models and their complex ridges/corners arrangements, which we believe is a significant achievement in the context of hexahedral meshing.
+Our technique possesses theoretical guarantees and has been applied successfully to the 114 CAD models of the MAMBO dataset (§5.1), with detailed figures and statistics available in the supplemental material.
+The implementation of the integer programming solver (based on the library Gecode [33]) is available in the supplementary material, and the complete implementation of our work is open-source and available 4 in the Gmsh [10] git repository.